Surround SCM supports integration with Visual Studio. See Surround SCM Third-Party Integrations for supported versions.

 The following information explains how to use the Surround SCM Integration Provider, which is the recommended plug-in.
 See Visual Studio Integration – Alternative Plug-In Option for information about using the Surround SCM plug-in.

 Tip: To access more Surround SCM actions in projects that use the Surround SCM plug-in, you can switch to the Surround SCM Integration Provider plug-in.
 See Changing the Plug-in Used with Projects.

 The Surround SCM Integration Provider plug-in is installed during the Surround SCM installation.
 If you did not install it, rerun the Surround SCM installer and select the Visual Studio integration option.

-Note: Additional steps are required to install the Visual Studio 2015 integration package for Surround SCM 2015.0 or earlier.
-See Visual Studio 2015 Integration Does Not Work with Surround SCM 2015.0 and Earlier.
+Note: Additional steps are required to install the Visual Studio 2017 or 2015 integration package for earlier Surround SCM versions.
+See Visual Studio 2017 Integration Does Not Work with Surround SCM 2016.1 and Earlier and Visual Studio 2015 Integration Does Not Work with Surround SCM 2015.0 and Earlier.

 Selecting the plug-in

 In Visual Studio, choose Tools > Options.
 Select Plug-in Selection in the Source Control category and then select Surround SCM Integration Provider as the current source control plug-in.

 Before you can access Surround SCM actions, you need to add the solution and project to Surround SCM.
 When you put a solution under source control, you are prompted to automatically add all projects and files.
 When you create a new solution, it is immediately added to source control.